Table of Contents

 Get with the Program

-For enterprise users, consider employee training that simulates phishing campaigns on a regular basis.
-Use a good Next-Gen AV like SentinelOne that can inspect encrypted traffic and enforce firewall control to block known scam sites.
+For enterprise users, consider employee security awareness training that simulates phishing campaigns on a regular basis and encourage good password hygiene, including mandating multi-factor authentication.
+Using a good Next-Gen AV like SentinelOne that can inspect encrypted traffic and enforce firewall control to block known scam sites helps to further defend against cybercrime as well.

 Be a Good Citizen